FixMyBerlin/fixmy.frontend/CONTRIBUTING.md

 ### Reporting Bugs

 Spotted a bug?
-Please

-open up an issue in [/fixmy.platform](https://github.com/FixMyBerlin/fixmy.platform). explain the problem using the provided issue template and include additional details to help maintainers to reproduce the problem
+Please raise an issue [/fixmy.platform](https://github.com/FixMyBerlin/fixmy.platform/) using the provided issue template.
+Make sure to explain the problem with enough details to help maintainers to reproduce the problem.
-- [ ] Issue template file Link Issue Template

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 E.g.